php-fig/fig-standards/accepted/tests/README.md

 * (optional) __Psr0_ScannerExclude__
   is a colon separated set of patterns which directories/files are to be ignored when scanning.
   You usually want to exclude the directories containing the tests and 3rd party source probably located in a vendor directory.
-This combines into the string shown in the floowing example:
+This combines into the string shown in the folowing example:

       */vendor/*:*/Test/*

 See [*DirectoryScanner*][3] on GitHub for further information.

 To make PHPUnit aware of the PSR-0 Compataibility Testsuite you have to add the *Psr0_CompatibilityTest.php* to the *\<testsuite\>* section of your phpunit configuration.
-The examle assumes that the test file is in the original location after a checkout described as above.
+The example assumes that the test file is in the original location after a checkout described as above.

     …
-    <file>../tests/fig-standards/accepted/tests/Psr0_CompatibilityTest.php</file>
+    <file>../tests/fig-standards/accepted/tests/Psr0/CompatibilityTest.php</file>
     …

 Dependencies